-Sometimes it seems impossible to obey the commands God gives us in His Word.
-However, as God enables you to understand the good that can come through suffering (see Romans 8:28 and Genesis 50:20), you’ll realize that it is possible to obey those “impossible” commands, because you’ll see life from a new perspective.
+When you face disappointment and pain, how can you continue to trust God, give Him thanks, and choose to rejoice?
+Sometimes it seems impossible to obey the commands God gives in His Word.
+However, as God enables you to understand the good that can come through suffering (see Romans 8:28 and Genesis 50:20), you will realize that it is possible to obey those “impossible” commands!
+Why?
+Because God will open your eyes to see life from a new perspective.

-Jesus learned “obedience by the things that he suffered” (Hebrews 5:8), and so can you.
+Jesus learned “obedience by the things which he suffered” (Hebrews 5:8), and so can you.
 (See II Timothy 2:12 and I Peter 2:21.)
-When we obey God’s Word, especially when it does not make sense, we learn through experience that God’s ways truly are best.
-In the end, we find that His will is exactly what we would have chosen if we had known all the facts.
+When you obey God’s Word, especially when it does not make sense, you learn through experience that God’s ways truly are best.
+In the end, you find that His will is exactly what you would have chosen if you had known all the facts!

-Sometimes it is almost impossible to have a thankful heart when we look at events from our limited, earthly perspective.
-However, as we understand that God wants to bless us through even painful circumstances, we can give thanks because we have faith in Him.
-"We know that all things work together for good to them that love God, to them who are the called according to his purpose.
+Sometimes it is almost impossible to have a thankful heart when you look at events from your limited, earthly perspective.
+However, as you understand that God wants to bless you through all circumstances, even the painful ones, you can give thanks because you have faith in Him and in His perfect plan.
+“We know that all things work together for good to them that love God, to them who are the called according to his purpose.
 For whom he did foreknow, he also did predestinate to be conformed to the image of his Son, that he might be the firstborn of many brethren.
-Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified" (Romans 8:28–30).
+Moreover whom he did predestinate, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified” (Romans 8:28–30).

-As we see God bring good in the midst of suffering, we learn to trust Him more fully.
-Understanding that God is working out an eternal purpose for His glory allows us to echo the words of Job: “Though he slay me, yet will I trust in him” (Job 13:15).
-We can trust God to complete a good work in and through the circumstances of our lives, even though we experience pain.
+As you see God bring good in the midst of suffering, you learn to trust Him more fully.
+Understanding that God is working out an eternal purpose for His glory allows you to echo the words of Job: “Though he slay me, yet will I trust in him” (Job 13:15).
+You can trust God to complete a good work in and through the circumstances of your life, even though you experience pain.
 “He which hath begun a good work in you will perform it until the day of Jesus Christ” (Philippians 1:6).

-As we see ways that God can redeem our suffering, we can learn to sincerely rejoice in Him—always.
-The Apostle Paul found joy in fellowship with God, even when life’s pathway led him into “ … the fellowship of his sufferings …” (Philippians 3:10).
-Paul wrote, “We glory in tribulations also: knowing that tribulation worketh patience; and patience, experience; and experience, hope: and hope maketh not ashamed; because the love of God is shed abroad in your hearts by the Holy Ghost which is given unto us” (Romans 5:3–5).
+As you see ways that God can redeem your suffering, you can learn to sincerely rejoice in Him—always.
+The Apostle Paul found joy in fellowship with God, even when life’s pathway led him into “the fellowship of his [Christ’s] sufferings” (Philippians 3:10).
+Paul wrote, “We glory in tribulations also: knowing that tribulation worketh patience; And patience, experience; and experience, hope: And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us” (Romans 5:3–5).